πŸ—Ί A tour of Unison

 • Terms and types are identified by their implementation, not just their name.
 The codebase stores a hash of the syntax tree of a term or type.

-• It isappend-only:all changes to the codebase, including actions like deleting a term or deleting a branch, are appended to a log representing the codebase state.
+• It is append-only: all changes to the codebase, including actions like deleting a term or deleting a branch, are appended to a log representing the codebase state.

-• As a result, a Unison codebase has its own notion of versioning and synchronization independent of git, anda robust set of toolshas been developed for managing and viewing changes in Unison code over time.
+• As a result, a Unison codebase has its own notion of versioning and synchronization independent of git, and a robust set of tools has been developed for managing and viewing changes in Unison code over time.

-The codebase location the UCM drops you in if you have never used it before is represented by the.in the prompt,.>.We call this "the root" of your codebase, but most of the time your prompt will be prefixed with the name of the most recent "project" you've worked on.
+f you have never used UCM before, or are creating a new codebase, it will drop you into the β€œmain” branch of a fresh project called β€œscratch”.
+This is represented by the scratch/main in the prompt, scratch/main>.
+But most of the time your prompt will be prefixed with the name of the most recent project you've worked on.

-Part 2: 🗂 Creating a project
+Part 2: πŸ—‚ Creating a project

 Rather than creating multiple codebases for each application you're working on, Unison subdivides the codebase into "projects".
-Unisonprojectsare analogous to source code repositories.
+Unison projects are analogous to source code repositories.
 They help organize your codebase into applications, libraries, and other work that you may want to collaborate with others on.
-Projects are further divided intobranchesfor representing independent work streams.
-We'll introduce the concept of projects by creating one for thistourand establishing some conventions for organizing it.
+Projects are further divided into branches for representing independent work streams.
+We'll introduce the concept of projects by creating one for this tour and establishing some conventions for organizing it.

-Inside a project, your code is further organized into Unisonnamespaces.Namespaces are mappings from human-readable names to their definitions.
-Names in Unison are things like:math.sqrt,base.Optional.Some,base.Nat,base.Nat.*,++,orfoo.That is one or more segments separated by a.,with the last segment allowed to be an operator name like*or++.
+Inside a project, your code is further organized into Unison namespaces.
+Namespaces are mappings from human-readable names to their definitions.
+Names in Unison are things like: math.sqrt, base.Optional.Some, base.Nat, base.Nat.*, ++, or foo.
+That is one or more segments separated by a ., with the last segment allowed to be an operator name like * or ++.

 We often think of these name segments as forming a tree, much like a directory of files.
 You'll be working with your prompt at the root of your project most of the time in Unison.

-In the codebase manager console, create atourproject with theproject.createcommand.
+In the codebase manager console, create a tour project with the project.create command.
 This is where you'll be adding code for the remainder of this guide.

-.> project.create tour
+scratch/main> project.create tour

-🎉 I've created the project tour.
+πŸŽ‰ I've created the project tour.

 I'll now fetch the latest version of the base Unison library...